rosdabbler/rosdabbler.github.io/docs/_pages/2021-11-04-docker-openvpn-interactions.md

 ACCEPT     all  --  anywhere             anywhere
 ubuntu@ip-172-31-23-190:~$ sudo netfilter-persistent save
 ```
 reboot.
-Did not work :(v I see, /usr/share/netfilter-persistent/plugins.d has no plugins.
+Did not work :( I see, /usr/share/netfilter-persistent/plugins.d has no plugins.
 Apparently the plugin is part of iptables-persistent.
 OK, try a suppressed install of iptables-persistent:
 ```bash
 sudo DEBIAN_FRONTEND=noninteractive apt-get install -y iptables-persistent
 ```